Donald Trump Knew Of Trump Tower Russian Meeting To Get Dirt On Clinton, Michael Cohen Will Say: CNN Report

 — Adam Schiff (@RepAdamSchiff) July 27, 2018

-Trump Jr., Kushner and Manafort met with a group of high-level Russians led by attorney Natalia Veselnitskaya, who later admitted to serving as an “informant” for the Russian government, as The Inquisitr has reported.
+Trump Jr., Kushner, and Manafort met with a group of high-level Russians, led by attorney Natalia Veselnitskaya, who later admitted to serving as an “informant” for the Russian government, as the Inquisitr has reported.

 The then-candidate Trump was present in Trump Tower, in his office just one floor above where the meeting was taking place on June 9, 2016.
-When the meeting was over, Trump Jr. made three phone calls, as Inquisitr earlier reported.
+When the meeting was over, Trump, Jr. made three phone calls, as Inquisitr earlier reported.
 The first and third were to Emin Agalraov, a Russian pop singer and son of Kremlin-linked real estate developer Aras Agalarov, who had paid $20 million to Trump for Trump to bring the 2013 Miss Universe pageant to Moscow.
-It was Rob Goldstone, Emin Agalarov’s publicist, who pitched the meeting to Trump Jr. as “part of Russia and its government’s support for Mr. Trump.”
+It was Rob Goldstone, Emin Agalarov’s publicist, who pitched the meeting to Trump, Jr. as “part of Russia and its government’s support for Mr. Trump.”

-The second phone call registered on Trump Jr.’s phone was a blocked number.
+The second phone call registered on Trump, Jr.’s phone was a blocked number.
 The elder Trump had a blocked number at the time, though the identity of that second caller has not been revealed.